tvdboom/ATOM/docs_sources/user_guide/data_management.md

 Metadata is data that an estimator, scorer, or CV splitter takes into account if the user explicitly passes it as a parameter (besides `X` and `y`).
-ATOM offers native integration with sklearn's [metadata routing][] system.
+ATOM offers native integration with sklearn's [metadata routing][metadatarouting] system.
 Use the [`metadata`][atomclassifier-metadata] parameter to pass metadata to atom.
 This metadata is then automatically propagated to all relevant estimators, scorers, and CV splitters.
 The parameter accepts a dictionary with keys 'groups' and/or 'sample_weight'.
 See the [metadata example][example-metadata] for a quick tutorial.